 One method that a lot of people are using is the “The Back to Eden“ method of mulching with wood chips made from whole trees, limbs and branches to create Ramial Wood Chips.

 See the Back to Eden video link here: The Back to Eden Garden Mulch Video

 This video is extremely helpful in explaining the need to protect and enrich the soil environment in order to grow beautiful and nutritious fruits and vegetables.
-Plus, this video is so helpful in explaining the relative ease of gardening.
+Plus, this video is so helpful in explaining the relative ease of gardening when using mulch.
 Once you establish the proper growing environment with regard to soil nutrients and soil moisture content, everything just grows better.

 Due to our rural location, we do not have tree branch mulch available so we needed to buy a chipper / shredder in order to make our own mulch.

 We purchased a BRUSH MASTER Chipper Shredder for our garden mulcher and it has worked out just great!!!
 We have had a very good experience with this particular Chipper Shredder which is why we recommend it.

-Click here to read about the Brush Master Chipper Shredder: This chipper has really helped with our Mulch of Gardening Success idea.
+Click here to read about the Brush Master Chipper Shredder: .

 Having our own chipper shredder also enabled us to do extensive yard and land clean up by chipping all the extra limbs, branches and small trees that we have been clearing out.
 We have used our Brush Master chipper for many hours and it still runs well.